junekim6/commons-project/data_analysis/README.md

 ### Guardrails

-LLMs are not great at returning structured data so we use guardrails to validate the output of the models.
+LLMs are not great at returning structured data so we use the [Guardrails](https://github.com/guardrails-ai/guardrails) framework to validate the output of the models.

 ```bash
 pip install guardrails-ai